 This policy, combined with a population of approximately 1.4 billion people, has created a highly attractive market for suppliers of single nutrients, nutrient pre-mixes, and ready-to-eat fortified foods.
 The Food Ingredients China (FIC) 2018 trade fair (March 22 – 24) included 26 suppliers of various vitamins, and many more of minerals other nutritious food additives.

-The Chinese love to give localise foreign things and ideas.
+The Chinese love to localise foreign things and ideas.
 The Western nutrition pyramid has been made Chinese by changing it into the nutrition pagoda.

 The Chinese government has a made a generous budget available to develop pre-mixed micronutrients.

 Most micronutrients cannot be simply added to and mixed with other ingredients.
 Manufacturers of fortified foods need to be sure that the nutritional value of their product when consumed meets the promise they make in the nutrition information on the packaging.
 Some nutrients lose activity during heating, while others may dislike a low or high pH value.
 Some nutrients dislike one another’s presence.